George Armitage

 From Wikipedia, the free encyclopedia

-George Armitage (born 1942) is an American film director, screenwriter, and producer who got his start as part of the stable of up-and-coming filmmakers who broke into the business thru Roger Corman's New World Pictures.
-He's most well-known as the director of the films Miami Blues and Grosse Pointe Blank.
+George Armitage (1942-2025) was an American film director, screenwriter, and producer who got his start as part of the stable of up-and-coming filmmakers who broke into the business through Roger Corman's New World Pictures.
+He is most well-known as the director of the films Miami Blues and Grosse Pointe Blank.

 Description above from the Wikipedia article George Armitage, licensed under CC-BY-SA, full list of contributors on Wikipedia.